Museuminsel -Five museums on one island.

 The Golden Hat

 “The Golden Hat” is one of the more popular exhibits.
-Also displayed in it’s own darkened room the hat is one of four bronze hats which have been found in Germany, Switzerland and France.
+The hat is also displayed in its own darkened room.
+It is one of four bronze hats which have been found in Germany, Switzerland and France.

-Much conjecture surrounds the actual uses of these conical hats, some believing they were merely altar ornaments, other scholars suggesting they were actually worn by high priests during ancient ceremonies.
+Much conjecture surrounds the actual uses of these conical hats.
+Some believe they were merely altar ornaments.
+Other scholars suggest they were actually worn by high priests during ancient ceremonies.

-Standing some 75cm tall, the hat is adorned with numerous astronomical symbols, which researchers believe may have assisted in calculating the movements of the sun and the moon.
+The hat stands some 75cm tall.
+It is adorned with numerous astronomical symbols, which researchers believe these may have assisted in calculating the movements of the sun and the moon.

-We spent over three hours browsing through the Neues Museum and could certainly spend another whole morning exploring the treasures we missed the first time.
+We browsed through the Neues Museum for over three hours and could certainly spend another whole morning exploring the treasures we missed the first time.

 Visiting the Neues Museum